miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 ---

+## Expanding the Outline

-Me: Given this discussion, expand the outline of my book.
+**Me**: Given this discussion, expand the outline of my book.
 Don't bonk it into oblivian with philosophy, but do expand its scope a wee bit to show it's a book about questioning everything... following the data.
 Not religion.
 No manifestos allowed!
 Just a pragmatic chipping away that all that is by the higher order primates living inside it who miraculously have the capacity to do so...

-Gemini: Okay, I understand!
+**Gemini**: Okay, I understand!
 Let's expand your book outline to encompass a broader theme of questioning everything and following the data, while keeping it grounded in pragmatism and avoiding philosophical rabbit holes.

 **Part 1: The Localhost Way**